kamisiuu/Master-Thesis/README.md

 <div>
 <h3>TESTED ON FOLLOWING DATASETS:</h3>
 <ol>
-  <li>item UMICH SI650 - Sentiment Classification.
+  <li>UMICH SI650 - Sentiment Classification.
   This dataset was retrieved from competition on Kaggle and it was originally hosted by University of Michigan SI650 (Information
   Retrieval).
 The training data contains 7086 sentences that are already labeled with 1    (positive sentiment) or 0 (negative sentiment).
   The test data contains 33052 sentences that are unlabeled URL: https://www.kaggle.com/c/si650winter11/rules</li>